 What is Tajin aioli?

-Tajin is actually a brand name of a chile-lime-salt blend and when you add this blend to mayonnaise you have a chile-lime aioli.
-Tajin is a staple on just about every table in Mexican restaurants, but making your own homemade version ends up being a lot fresher tasting.
+Tajin is actually a brand name of a chile-lime-salt blend and when you add this blend to mayonnaise you have a chile-lime “aioli”.
+Commercial Tajin is a staple on just about every table in Mexican restaurants, but making your own homemade version ends up being a lot fresher tasting.

 How to Use Tajin

 The most popular way to use the chile-lime-spice blend is to sprinkle it over fresh fruits and vegetables.
 Click here for a tutorial on how to prepare the DIY chile lime salt and the fruit cups.
 It adds a wonderfully fresh, citrusy, spicy taste to the fruit that combines wonderfully with the fruit’s natural sweetness.